-- 2. Analyze requirements to determine whether they satisfy the objectives of higher level requirements.
+- Analyze stakeholder needs, expectations, constraints, and external interfaces to remove conflicts and to organize into related subjects.
+[PA157.IG102.SP103.SubP101] - 2.
+Analyze requirements to determine whether they satisfy the objectives of higher level requirements.
 [PA157.IG102.SP103.SubP102] - 3.
 Analyze requirements to ensure that they are complete, feasible, realizable, and verifiable.
 [PA157.IG102.SP103.SubP103] - While design determines the feasibility of a particular solution, this subpractice addresses knowing which requirements affect feasibility.
 [PA157.IG102.SP103.SubP103.N101] - 4.
 Identify key requirements that have a strong influence on cost, schedule, functionality, risk, or performance.
-[PA157.IG102.SP103.SubP104] - 5.
-Identify technical performance measures that will be tracked during the development effort.
+[PA157.IG102.SP103.SubP104] - Identify technical performance measures that will be tracked during the development effort.
 [PA157.IG102.SP103.SubP105] - Refer to the Measurement and Analysis process area for more information about the use of measurements.
-[PA157.IG102.SP103.SubP105.R101] - 6.
-Analyze operational concepts and scenarios to refine the customer needs, constraints, and interfaces and to discover new requirements.
+[PA157.IG102.SP103.SubP105.R101] - Analyze operational concepts and scenarios to refine the customer needs, constraints, and interfaces and to discover new requirements.
 [PA157.IG102.SP103.SubP106]